estate planning lawyer

 Most Americans don’t have a will, the legal document that indicates what you want your heirs to inherit and who you want in charge of your minor children when you die.
 Unfortunately, less than half of adult Americans don’t have a will in place when they pass away.
 This usually leads to confusion, lengthy delays in processing your estate, and family feuds.
 It may also mean your wishes won’t be carried out.
+This can all be avoided with a little bit of estate planning.

 Do You Need a Will?